roughmar/ArclightPhoenix/_posts/2024-06-04-hand-examples.md

 There's some options to consider for turn 2:

 ```
-- cantrip (assuming that was our draw) to make sure we get the 3rd land
+- Cantrip, (assuming that was our draw) to make sure we get the 3rd land
-- play the Shredder, so next turn we can connive and start growing it
+- Shredder, so next turn we can connive and start growing it
-- play Free the Fae on our turn
+- Free the Fae on our turn
-- play Free the Fae on opponent's turn
+- Free the Fae on opponent's turn
 ```

 The highest risk/reward option is the shredder.
 If it doesn't get removed on sight, we can start having a growing threat while filling the grave.